mortar-works/mortar-website/src/site/use-cases/flexible-payment-schedules.md

 New methods of digitalising and automating the collections process is essential if we are to alleviate the pressure and workloads on staff and employees involved in income generation and collections.

-How to introduce new systems, intelligence and ways of working however can be costly and time consuming.
-We've therefore designed Balance to be easier and simple to implement alongside existing escalations and collections services.
+How to introduce new systems, intelligence and ways of working can be costly and time consuming.
+Balance is designed to be easy and simple to implement alongside existing escalations and collections services and software.
 Balance makes intelligence, specialised design and systems of automation available to enrich and enhance the roles of income officers, collections teams and companies of all scales.

 Balance supports companies by: